-While this arrangement is only temporary in many cases, business owners and parents should consider the added exposure of allowing kids at work.
+While this arrangement was more frequent during the early days of the coronavirus pandemic and was only temporary in many cases, business owners and parents should consider the added exposure of allowing kids at work.

 Here are five tips business owners should consider when allowing children in their facilities and parents should think about when determining the best arrangements for their children: